gareth-24/capstone/README.md

 #### Thursday, July 27th
 * 8:40: Test out demo site with products added
 * 8:40-9:20: Initialize git repository for the admin dashboard/backend
+* 9:40: Bugfixing the deployment of the admin dashboard

 ## Helpful Resources and Links: